AbodeSodiq/Drug-Use-Analysis/README.md

 ## Data Cleaning
 ### Extra Column and Unwanted List
-The imported list contains 2, 6, 7,8, and 9 columns.
+The imported list contains a different number of columns which are 2, 6, 7,8, and 9 columns.
 After observation, The minimum number of columns should be 5, and maximum number of columns should be 7.
 Extra list(sheet) and unwanted columns are removed.

 #### Indices of the sheets to remove specified
 ````